alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/managing-agent-steps.md

 In this example we will build a ReAct Agent that explicitly manages intermediate steps.

-The previous examples just put all messages into the model, but that extra context can distract the agent and add latency to the API calls.
+The previous examples just put all messages into the modelCOnfig, but that extra context can distract the agent and add latency to the API calls.
 In this example we will only include the `N` most recent messages in the chat history.
 Note that this is meant to be illustrative of general state management.